First, there was the midnight movie massacre in Colorado. Now it's the mass murder of Sikhs in Wisconsin. What is happening to our country?

 How many more deaths will it take before we come to our senses?

 Sikhs have been targeted since 9/11 by self-styled patriots who pick on anyone who looks "foreign."
-As one distraught young Sikh said on Sunday, "What have we done to deserve this?"
+As one distraught young Sikh said, "What have we done to deserve this?"
 Answer: Nothing.
 I can't think of a less threatening religion.

 Sikhism was founded in India around 1500, at a time when the country was being torn apart by Hindu-Muslim violence.
 So a guru named Nanak decided to start a new faith that combined the best parts of both religions.